What came first the chicken or the egg? We may never know, but we do know there are many reasons to make eggs an essential part of your diet.

-“Eggs are a good source of protein (both whites/yolk), contain heart-healthy unsaturated fats and also great source of important nutrients, such as vitamin B6, B12 and vitamin D,” said Kurt Hong, MD, associate professor of clinical medicine at Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
+“Eggs are a good source of protein (both whites/yolk).
+They also contain heart-healthy unsaturated fats and are a great source of important nutrients, such as vitamin B6, B12 and vitamin D,” says Kurt Hong, MD, clinical professor of medicine at the Keck School of Medicine of USC.

 2. Eating cholesterol affects different people, well, differently

-Yes, it’s true that eggs are high in cholesterol — a single egg has 212 mg, which is more than two-thirds of the daily intake of 300 mg.
-However, eggs don’t raise cholesterol at all for about 70 percent of people.
-Cholesterol in the diet doesn’t necessary raise cholesterol in the blood.
-In the other 30 percent, who are called “hyper responders,” eggs can mildly raise total and LDL (Low-density lipoprotein) cholesterol.
+Yes, it’s true that eggs — specifically egg yolks — are high in cholesterol.
+A single large egg has approximately 186 mg of dietary cholesterol.
+However, before eliminating eggs from the menu, it’s worth investigating the dietary guidelines provided by the U.S. Department of Agriculture (USDA).
+One study suggests that eggs don’t raise cholesterol at all for about 70% of people.
+According to the researchers, cholesterol in the diet doesn’t necessarily raise cholesterol in the blood.
+The remaining 30%, who are called “hyper responders,” can mildly raise total and low-density lipoprotein (LDL) cholesterol by consuming eggs.

-“As with any food, the key here is consumption in moderation,” Dr. Hong said.
+“As with any food, the key here is consumption in moderation,” says Hong.

 3. Eggs raise good cholesterol

-Eating eggs leads to elevated levels of HDL (high-density lipoprotein), which also is known as the “good” cholesterol.
+Eating eggs leads to elevated levels of high-density lipoprotein (HDL), also known as the “good” cholesterol.
 People who have higher HDL levels have a lower risk of heart disease, stroke and other health issues.
-According to one study, eating two eggs a day for six weeks increased HDL levels by 10 percent.
+According to one study, eating two eggs a day for six weeks increased HDL levels by 10%.

 Omega-3 helps reduce triglycerides, which are a type of lipid fat in the blood.
-That’s why eating Omega-3 enriched and pastured eggs are a good way of reducing these bad lipids.
-(FYI, if your triglyceride level is below 150, you’re doing well; 150-199 is borderline high; 200-499 is high; and 500 and above is considered very high.)
+That’s why eating Omega-3 enriched eggs may be an option, particularly if you don’t enjoy other foods (fish, nuts, seeds) that are naturally rich in Omega-3.
+(If your triglyceride level is below 150, you’re doing well; 150-199 is borderline high; 200-499 is high; and 500 and above is considered very high.)

 Getting enough protein in our diets is an important way of helping our body’s health.
 Each egg contains about six grams of protein as well as helpful amino acids.
-Getting our share of protein for the day can help with weight loss, increase muscle mass, lower blood pleasure and help our bones as well.
+Getting our share of protein for the day can help with weight management, increase muscle mass, lower blood pleasure and help our bones, as well.

 Despite what was believed in previous decades, there is no direct link between egg consumption and heart disease or stroke.
 But some studies show that people with diabetes who eat eggs increase their chance of heart disease.
-People who follow a low-carb diet and eat eggs have less of a chance of developing heart disease.
+People who follow a low-carbohydrate diet and eat eggs have less of a chance of developing heart disease, some studies suggest.